 4. Lines 356-372.
 I have less concerns about the application of the Wilcoxon signed-rank test to the mean lesion areas on domesticated versus wild accession, since these represent means of 12 measurements each.
 Also the analysis is backed by the follow-up ANOVA tests.
 However, I do remain concerned whether the 2 isolates (out of 95) that showed as having significantly different virulence on domesticated versus wild accessions, truly are responding to domestication.
 Given the large amount of genetic variation in the plant accessions overall, is it possible that the two isolates are responding to genetic factors in the plant pools that are unrelated to domestication.
 If the plant pools were permuted as described in Comment #2, in how many permutations would 2/95 or more isolates show significant differences between the two pools.
 The FDR adjustment used by the authors does not account for the genetics of the plant pools; it only accounts for experimental variation in the lesion area measurements.
 In light of these concerns the statement "this B. cinerea population contains two highly domestication-sensitive isolates which are more virulent on domesticated tomato" seems a substantial over-statement.

-<Response>
+<Response> We removed the claim “highly domestication-sensitive isolates” and are rephrasing this as “domestication-associated isolates” (now line 371, 375, 379).

 Related to the above, if the two isolates reported as "highly domestication-sensitive" are eliminated from the data set, is there any significant signal of domestication sensitivity left in the remaining set of 93 isolates?
 What happens to the 3.5% of genetic variation attributable to domestication?